The Future Of Spy Cameras

 The Future of Spy Cams

-Researchers at Rambus have recently completed rehauled the future of covert spy cameras, creating a miniscule 200 micron camera.
+Researchers at Rambus have recently completely upended the future of covert spy cameras by creating a miniscule 200 micron camera.
 Smaller than the tip of a pencil and virtually invisible, this camera does not even use a lens.
 A tiny sensor maps out light signals as a processor compiles this information into a photographic image.
 Although primarily intended for use in smart gadgets, this amazing little device is bound to be used as a hidden camera for spying purposes in the future.

 Some even think spy cam technology could develop the film industry.
 Spy cams will soon have interchangeable lenses to record from different perspectives, suggesting that these spy cameras could soon be used for extreme sports film, documentaries and journalism.